Hurthle Cell Thyroid Cancer Surgery Basics: From Minimally Invasive Surgery to Comprehensive (Appropriate) Surgery.

-For hurthle cell cancer of the thyroid (and basically all of the different types of other thyroid cancers), surgery, by far, is the most critical first treatment.
-In fact, hurthle cell cancer surgery is not only the first treatment but is commonly the only treatment that may be indicated.
-It is critical that a highly experienced surgeon and the right surgery is obtained the first time.
-Hurthle cell cancer surgery should only be done by expert surgeons.
+For hurthle cell thyroid cancer (and basically all of the different types of other thyroid cancers), surgery, by far, is the most critical first treatment.
+In fact, hurthle cell thyroid cancer surgery is not only the first treatment but is commonly the only treatment that may be indicated.
+It is critical that a highly experienced surgeon and the correct operatoin is obtained the first time.
+Hurthle cell thyroid cancer surgery should only be done by expert surgeons.
 Lesions that are highly suspicious for a risk of hurthle cell cancer should be removed with a total thyroidectomy!
 Total thyroidectomies should only be performed by highly experienced thyroid cancer surgeons.

 Thyroid surgery was one of the first ever described surgeries in medicine, but early on it wasn’t very pretty or safe.
 Over the past 100 years, thyroid surgery has evolved into its current state of the art by some of the most recognized names in surgical history.
 Today, in skilled hands, hurthle cell cancer surgery may be considered an art form in its own right.

-The basic concept is very simple, remove all of the hurthle cell cancer.
+The basic concept is very simple, remove all of the hurthle cell thyroid cancer.

 - One is removal of about half of the thyroid gland called thyroid lobectomy.